English (UK)

 Soft Skills: Interpersonal skills, communication, collaboration, critical thinking, self-motivation

-1. Use a Respected Law School CV Format
+1. Use a Respected Law Student CV Format

 You want in.